About

 Use this whenever a policy or institutional pattern is described as "neutral."

-A rule is not neutral if enforcement is asymmetric.
+A rule isn't neutral if enforcement is asymmetric.

 - Who gets investigated?